AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_web.md

 #### Issues fixed

-The `file_length` parameter in the `create` method does not work when this method is called to create an attachment message.
+The `file_length` parameter in the `create` method did not work when this method was called to create an attachment message.

 ## v1.0.7